Miyazaki Has More Than Just Mangoes! Rare and Fascinating Domestic Avocados

 Yokoyama: Even if I'm looking at them every day, it doesn't feel like work.
 I don't get tired at all.
 Not when I'm working with avocados.

-Yokoyama: I get very tired with mangoes. [laughs]
+Yokoyama: I get very tired of mangoes. [laughs]

 Tamura: So, avocados are something you're trying yourself, while mangos are something that lots of people seek after, and there is a history of your father growing them, too.
 It must be the enthusiasm of making your own history that keeps you from getting tired of them.